Work song: African-American work songs

 The historian Sylviane Diouf and ethnomusicologist Gerhard Kubik identify Islamic music as an influence on field holler music.
 Diouf notes a striking resemblance between the Islamic call to prayer (originating from Bilal ibn Rabah, a famous Abyssinian African Muslim in the early 7th century) and 19th-century field holler music, noting that both have similar lyrics praising God, melody, note changes, "words that seem to quiver and shake" in the vocal cords, dramatic changes in musical scales, and nasal intonation.
 She attributes the origins of field holler music to African Muslim slaves who accounted for an estimated 30% of African slaves in America.
 According to Kubik, "the vocal style of many blues singers using melisma, wavy intonation, and so forth is a heritage of that large region of West Africa that had been in contact with the Arabic-Islamic world of the Maghreb since the seventh and eighth centuries."
 There was particularly a significant trans-Saharan cross-fertilization between the musical traditions of the Maghreb and the Sahel.

+These songs formed the roots of major American genres including blues, gospel, and jazz.
+They also played a crucial role in fostering resilience and unity, serving as coded language in oppressive conditions.
+Through rhythm and call-and-response, enslaved communities transformed labor into a shared act of defiance and self-expression.

 Sea shanties

 Work songs sung by sailors between the eighteenth and twentieth centuries are known as sea shanties.
 These songs were typically performed while adjusting the rigging, raising anchor, and other tasks where men would need to pull in rhythm.
 These songs usually have a very punctuated rhythm precisely for this reason, along with a call-and-answer format.
 Well before the nineteenth century, sea songs were common on rowing vessels.
 Such songs were also very rhythmic in order to keep the rowers together.
 Because many cultures used slaves to row, some of these songs might also be considered slave songs.
 Improvised verses sung by sailors spoke of ills with work conditions and captains.
 These songs were performed with and without the aid of a drum.
+Both forms show how collective labor shaped musical innovation.
+Shanties and industrial ballads evolved into early protest songs, marking the beginnings of working-class cultural identity.